Flex Subscription billing

 If volumes are cloned in ONTAP and you use them for backing up and restoring your data, you can continue using the clones without any additional payments.
 However, cloned volumes used for any other purpose in your business for an extensive duration are charged.

 The consumption on the cloned volumes is not considered during the first 24 hours of the clone creation; and no charges are incurred during this time.

-Cloned volumes with the Standard and Value Performance Service Levels are not considered for consumption, if new data is not written to the volume.
+Cloned volumes with the Standard and Value service levels are not considered for consumption, if new data is not written to the volume.
 For example, in a backup or restore use case, backing up or restoring data from a cloned volume does not change the data in the cloned volume itself, and it is not considered as consumption.

 Billing for MetroCluster